Quintusnz/Math-Dash/Docs/math-dash-prd-updated.md

 **Entry points:**
 - Prompt in the "Grown-Ups" / parent area after several sessions of play.
-- Banner in the progress dashboard: "Get personalised guidance with Math Dash Coach."
+- Banner in the progress dashboard: "Get personalised guidance with Ready Steady Math Coach."
 - Post-session suggestion: "We've spotted some patterns in Alex's results.
 Want a simple weekly plan?"

 **Flow:**